ManroopKaur159/credit-risk-classification/README.md

 Value counts of loan_status in lending_df was
 0    75036
 1     2500
-O means helathy loans and 1 means loans at the high risk of defaulting
+0 means helathy loans and 1 means loans at the high risk of defaulting

 # Stages of Machine Learning Process for this analysis-
 During data preparation the lending_data.csv was read into a Pandas Dataframe.